-Muti-year comparisons cannot be made as UPMCS shifted from STAR to NWEA Map during the pandemic to address the need for a greater level of internal assessment data in lieu of State testing.
-The school has now shifted back to STAR as the preferred internal assessment.
-Therefore, we are unable to use either assessment for year-to-year growth measurement.
+For the STAR assessments, multi-year comparisons can only be made from 2021-22 to 2022-23 as UPMCS shifted from STAR to NWEA Map during the pandemic to address the need for a greater level of internal assessment data in lieu of State testing.
+Last year, the school shifted back to STAR as the preferred internal assessment.
+Mean GE scores from September 2022 are minimally higher than the Mean GE scores from October 2021 for all grades except 5th.
+However, the growth from the start of the 2023 school year to the year-end assessments was less than the growth in the 2022 school year.